-- Currently enrolled children always have first preference for subsequent semesters, unless parents have ended their relationship with Penn College, either by terminating employment or, in the case of students, by withdrawing or being dismissed prior to graduation.
+- Currently enrolled children always have first preference for subsequent semesters.

 - Siblings of currently enrolled children

-- Children of Penn College students with military-connected students receiving preference
+- Children of Penn College students with military-background

 - Children of Penn College staff/faculty

 - Children of Penn College alumni

 - Children from the community

-Parents who graduate and become alumni may continue their child's enrollment without interruption.
-Others may finish out the current semester and then re-apply as community members, but continued enrollment is not guaranteed.
 Currently enrolled families are asked to complete a re-enrollment form each November and March, indicating their intention to return and their preferred schedule.